Files

 Introduction

-Normally when writing to Google Earth KML files, FME users will write out locations as points.
-However, if you do not have location data, but only addresses, you will need to use a geocoding service to generate lat/long points.
+Normally, when writing to Google Earth KML files, FME users will write out locations as points.
+However, if you do not have location data but only addresses, you will need to use a geocoding service to generate latitude/longitude points.

 Google Earth has a built-in geocoder that can be invoked by setting the kml_address format attribute on features with no location geometry.
 FME will write out the features with no geometry, and Google Earth will automatically create geometry using its geocoder upon reading the KML file.
-Its performance is a little slow, so it is not recommended anything other than small datasets.
+Its performance is somewhat slow, so it is not recommended for use with large datasets.
 For more information, see the Google Developers Guide.

 Step-by-step Instructions